-The accuracy of FNS based EOM-CCSD depends upon the FNS threshold used for the calculations.\cite{fns_ccsd_2022, fns_ip_2022}, also on the CD truncation threshold if CD-X2CAMF approximation is used.
-Our previous studies \cite{CD_CCSD_2025, CD_IP_2025} has shown that the accuracy of the methods are not very sensitive to CD threshold (above a certain limit) and at $10^{-3}$ gives an optimal balance between computational cost and accuracy.
-Therefore, we have kept the CD threshold fixed at $10^{-3}$ in the present study.
-For the FNS threshold, we have benchmarked it for the HCl molecule using dyall.v3z.
-Fig. \ref{fig:error_thresh} shows the error (with respect to the untruncated canonical virtual space results) vs the FNS truncation threshold for different triples correction scheme for the relativistic IP-EOM-CC method.
-One can see that all the methods follow same convergence behavior.
-The IP value for HCl converges at $10^{-5}$ for all the methods.
-So, we have chosen this FNS threshold value of $10^{-5}$ for the subsequent calculations.
+The accuracy of FNS-based IP-EOM-CC methods depends on the FNS threshold used in the calculations,\cite{fns_ccsd_2022, fns_ip_2022} as well as on the CD threshold when the CD-X2CAMF approximation is employed.
+Our previous studies\cite{CD_CCSD_2025, CD_IP_2025} have shown that the computed IP values are not very sensitive to the CD threshold (above a certain limit) and that a value of $10^{-3}$ provides an optimal balance between computational cost and accuracy.
+Therefore, we have kept the CD threshold fixed at $10^{-3}$ throughout the present study.
+For the FNS threshold, we have performed benchmark calculations on the HCl molecule using the dyall.v3z basis set.
+Fig.~\ref{fig:error_thresh} shows the deviation (with respect to results obtained with the untruncated canonical virtual space) as a function of the FNS truncation threshold for different triples correction schemes within the relativistic IP-EOM-CC framework.
+All methods exhibit the same convergence behavior, and the IP of HCl is converged at a threshold of $10^{-5}$.
+Accordingly, this FNS threshold value was adopted for all subsequent calculations.